Google Business Audit: How, What, and Why!

 Completed business information: First off, you’ll want to make sure all of your business information is completely filled out and 100% accurate.
 If your business is missing information, you could potentially be losing out on customers and hindering trust you build among customers.

 Official business name: Be sure your business name is the business name your customers know you by.
-Google likely uses this to determine what keywords to rank you for so if customers are searching for something else then they are probably going to have a hard time finding you.
+Google likely uses this to determine what keywords to rank you for, so if customers are searching for something else, then they are probably going to have a hard time finding you.
+You don’t want to keyword stuff in this field, so, stay as close as possible to your official business name as possible.
+Stuffing this field with too many keywords could do more harm than help.

 Attributes: Google Business has a myriad of attributes to select from.
-So, spend some time going through each of them and checking each one that applies to your business.
-Recently, Google has added more inclusive attributes so, if your business is minority owned or a transgender safe space be sure to select those!
+Spend some time going through each of them and checking each one that applies to your business.
+Recently, Google has added more inclusive attributes, so, if your business is minority-owned or a transgender-safe space, be sure to select those!
 Yay for inclusiveness!

 Photos & Videos: 2019 research from BrightLocal shows that Google Business listings with over 100 photos and videos tend to have a higher number of customer actions (website visits, direction requests, and phone calls) on their profile.
-So, be sure you have a good number of high quality photos that put your business’ best foot forward.
+So, be sure you have a good number of high-quality photos that put your business’s best foot forward.

 Customer reviews: There is no question that reviews build the trust of customers.
 So, as you do your Google Business audit, make it a point to check to see if you have enough reviews.
 If not, reach out to past customers and see if they can leave you one.